 The Belanglo Backpacker Murders

-Even before the first of Ivan Milat’s victims had been found, a slew of backpackers gone missing had been reported in the Belanglo Forest since 1989, including a teenaged couple en route to ConFest.
+Even before the first of Ivan Milat’s victims had been found, a slew of backpackers were reported missing in the Belanglo Forest since 1989, including a teenaged couple en route to ConFest.

 But then another body was found the following morning by police just 98 feet from the first body.
 Dental records identified the two bodies as British backpackers Caroline Clarke (21) and Joanne Walters (22), who were last seen months before in April on their way to Victoria to go fruit picking.